 The Kaplan lab studies the developmental consequences and therapeutic efficacy of cannabis in pre-clinical rodent models of disease and psychological disorders.
 To do this, we employ behavioral, genetic, pharmacological, and electrophysiology techniques coupled with novel passive inhalation methods that mimic human use patterns.
 We aim to optimize cannabis’ medicinal benefits, minimize side effects, and better understand its impact on the developing brain.

-Check out our new lab memes
+Check out our new lab memes!

 Latest news and media

 (5/8/24) Congratulations to Jessica Muckerheide!
-Jessica was awarded the Behavioral Neuroscience Program’s Goldman/Blackwell Scholarship which will finanically support Jessica’s full-time research activities in the lab this summer.
+Jessica was awarded the Behavioral Neuroscience Program’s Goldman/Blackwell Scholarship which will financially support Jessica’s full-time research activities in the lab this summer.
 Jessica will continue her research into the effect of estrogen on brain activity and the sensitivity to therapeutic intervention in autism spectrum disorder.
 Way to go, Jessica!

-(5/7/28) The Kaplan Lab is going to SfN!
+(5/7/24) The Kaplan Lab is going to SfN!
 We’ll be presenting our latest efforts to optimize CBD-based medicine and understand its effects on the developing brain.
 Our poster will be full of fun data generated using brain-slice electrophysiology, MALDI-TOF mass spec, Western Blot, and behavioral approaches.
 We hope to connect with folks in Chicago this October!

 email: josh.kaplan@wwu.edu